 Lastly, the humble beanbag can often save the day.
 ALWAYS bring an empty beanbag and if needed, you can fill it when on safari.
 With a beanbag, monopod and a ball or gimbal head you can always make a plan in any vehicle or on any surface.

-Side note: A ball head is needed for landscape work so please bring one along especially on the South Africa and Botswana Predator Workshop where we shoot milky-way galaxy shots at an ancient baobab tree.
+Side note: A ball head and tripod is needed for landscape work so please bring one along if you want to shoot milky-way galaxy shots.

 – A flash is small and light.
 I always recommend packing it, especially since it comes in very handy when light conditions are less than favourable.
 When buying a flash, just buy the latest professional flash from Canon or Nikon.
 They are not expensive when compared to cameras/lenses and as wildlife photographers we need all the functionality of the latest models.
 Flashes are durable and last a long time so don’t skimp buy buying cheaper or 3rd party flashes.
 If you want to photograph wildlife in very low light then an off camera flash bracket is essential, to avoid getting green eyes (you can correct this in post production but I prefer a bracket for a natural look).